 And, a small photo of Liz appeared in the September 1984 issue of Thrasher magazine as a spectator during the NSA #4 Summer Series of Skateboarding that July.

-She was known to be a regular at Big Dean’s Ocean Front Café often enjoying a beer in the sunshine and an inspiration of positivity for many!
-Liz lived to be 96 years old.
-Rest in Peace.
+Liz was known to be a regular at Big Dean’s Ocean Front Café often enjoying a beer in the sunshine and an inspiration of positivity for many!
+In 2016, at age 91, Liz slowed down a bit and took up roller-blading on Venice Beach… what a badass.